 How to Sign up for Health Insurance Under the Affordable Care Act

-To sign up for ObamaCare find your State’s health insurance marketplace, sign up, then enroll.
+To sign up for ObamaCare find your state’s health insurance marketplace, sign up, then enroll.
 Sign up for ObamaCare during open enrollment.
-You had until March 31st at the latest to enroll in a plan to avoid owing the per-month fee for not having health insurance in 2014!
+You have until February 15th at the latest to enroll in a plan to avoid owing the per-month fee for not having health insurance in 2015!

-Open enrollment for 2014 is over, next open enrollment starts November 15th, 2014.
-Directions for signing up, as well as details on fees, exemptions, enrollment periods, and information on what to do if you missed the ObamaCare deadline can be found below.
+Open enrollment in the health insurance Marketplace started November 15th, 2014 and ends February 15th, 2015.
+Directions for signing up, as well as details on fees, exemptions, enrollment periods, and information on what to do if you miss the ObamaCare deadline can be found below.

 Quick Facts About Signing Up for ObamaCare’s Health Insurance Marketplace